top of page

 At nearby village Remmerden, an (also) early eighth-century hoard of circa 100 golden coins and 140 silver Frisian sceattas has been found.
 A gold hoard with magnificent necklaces found at nearby Achterberg, is dated circa 400.
 You can find it just west of the crossing of Friesesteeg Rd and Weteringsteeg Rd.

 A side note, we do not rule out Heimenberg or Grebbeberg hill was a former thing assembly site, also named þing or ting.
-The natural elevated location, the approximicity of flowing waters, namely the confluence of the river Nederrijn and the stream Grift, the general and ancient importance of the area of which historical and archaeological findings clearly testify, and the near presence of mound Donderberg serving as the gallows (Svensson 2015), all support this idea.
-Read our post The Thing is... for more about the, pre-Germanic and Germanic, thing assembly sites of the Frisians.
+The natural elevated location, the proximity of flowing waters, namely the confluence of the River Nederrijn and the water stream Grift, the general and ancient importance of the area of which historical and archaeological findings clearly testify, and the near presence of mound Donderberg serving as the gallows (Svensson 2015), all support this idea.
+Read our blog post Well, the Thing is... for more about the, pre-Germanic and Germanic, thing assembly sites of the Frisians.

 Cunera of Rhenen, protector of horses